tbrown90/MSW/README.md

 # MSW

-Must Should Want is a simple app to help track and manage goals day to day.
+Must Should Want is a simple angular-js mobile app to help track and manage goals day to day.